sponsian/mosaic-dev/packages/contracts/test-report.md

   Contract: BorrowerOperations
     Without proxy
-      ✓ addColl(): reverts when top-up would leave trove with ICR < MCR (278ms) ✓ addColl(): Increases the activePool ETH and raw ether balance by correct amount (203ms) ✓ addColl(), active Trove: adds the correct collateral amount to the Trove (194ms) ✓ addColl(), active Trove: Trove is in sortedList before and after (213ms) ✓ addColl(), active Trove: updates the stake and updates the total stakes (225ms)
+      ✓ addColl(): reverts when top-up would leave trove with ICR < MCR (278ms) ✓ addColl(): Increases the activePool REEF and raw ether balance by correct amount (203ms) ✓ addColl(), active Trove: adds the correct collateral amount to the Trove (194ms) ✓ addColl(), active Trove: Trove is in sortedList before and after (213ms) ✓ addColl(), active Trove: updates the stake and updates the total stakes (225ms)